Do Go On - 206 - Dungeons and Dragons

 That is some good improv.

-I mean, you just, that's blocking.
+I mean, that's blocking.

 That's blocking.